abbas-taher/processing-duplicates--list-scala-functional-way/README.md

 Using the result of Problem\#10 we map each element in the list of tuples according to whether "N" is equal or different from 1.
 The code snippet to perform the transformation:

-     scala> processdup(listdup, size).map{ case (len,e) => { if (len==1) e else (len,e) } }
+     scala> processdup(listdup, runLength).map{ case (len,e) => { if (len==1) e else (len,e) } }

 ### Concluding Remarks
 You can see from the few code snippets presented in this article that solving multiple problems in a unified way is not very difficult.
-With the right approach and using abstraction, recursion, parameterized types, and functional programming you can write very concise and efficient code in Scala.
-Please take your time to experiment with these samples as a first step to exploring the idiomatic approach to programming.
+With the right approach and using abstraction, parameterized types, and functional programming you can write very concise and efficient code in Scala.
+Please take your time to experiment with these samples as a first step to exploring the idiomatic approach to functional programming.

-Last, as a bonus exercise you can modify the "processDup" function above to work with other types of data such as strings for example.
-By generalizing on the processed list "List[L]" you can create a more generalized recursive function that can be used without changing any of the presented external functions.
+Last, as a bonus exercise you can try to modify the "processDup" function above to work with other types of data such as strings for example.
+By modifying the processed list as List[L] instead of List[Int] you can create a more generalized recursive function that can be used without changing any of the 4 presented external functions.